OpenLEADR/openleadr-python/README_DOCKER.md

 # step3.(if test on a local host)

-usr$ sudo docker run -it -p 5000:5000 openleader-python
+usr$ sudo docker run -it openleader-python

 # ====================================================================================================